What is it?

 - The Better Health Channel: Shingles (Herpes zoster)

-Reviewed by: Nigel Crawford (Director, SAEFVIC, Murdoch Children’s Research Institute) and Georgie Lewis (Clinical manager, SAEFVIC, Murdoch Children’s Research Institute)
+Authors: Nigel Crawford (Director, SAEFVIC, Murdoch Children’s Research Institute) and Georgina Lewis (Clinical manager, SAEFVIC, Murdoch Children’s Research Institute)

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.